thunderrabbit/barefoot_rob/content/events/2024/07/13barefoot-hike-and-meditation-on-mt-takao.en.md

 Date: Saturday 13 July 2024

-Location: Meet at 9:45am Takaosanguchi Station
+Location: Meet at 9:45am by [Takaosanguchi Station](https://goo.gl/maps/Cj5ghHwr6PyE5LxF8)

 We will climb the (mostly paved) Trail 1 of Mt Takao.